skibblenybbles/django-commando/README.md

 ===============

-django-commando builds on Django's management command API to simplify writing, overriding and sequencing Django management commands in a declarative style.
+django-commando builds on Django's management command API to simplify writing, overriding and sequencing Django management commands using a declarative style.

 ### Motivation